The New Generation of Female Food Bloggers

 Interned with The Indian Express as a Journalist, Tina had a flair for writing.
 She writes on her Lifestyle Blog Tinabasu.com.
 She also contributes to other content sharing platform online.
 Tina is a published author and has co-authored three anthologies.
 She recently published a Dessert cookbook.
 In her blogs, she writes anything that interests her.
 Whether to write the history of a recipe or to write the review of a restaurant is completely dependent on her mood.
 She believes her food blog is her reflection and it is what defines her.

 Tina believes that photography is an essential element of a food blog.
 She is learning and improving the photography.
 She prefers not to post a recipe if the photographs are less than expected.
-Tina is also focusing towards the plating of the food.
+Tina is also focusing on the plating of the food.

 Tina likes to keep her blog simple and basic.
 This could be one of the reasons for her special love for her Spinach and Potato Breakfast Casserole recipe.
-She spends a considerable time on her design business and also on fooling around with her son.
+She spends considerable time on her design business and also on fooling around with her son.
 This self-taught person cook/bake for the one and a half men in the house.
 Her entire family is a foodie and food is a big part of their culture.
 The first word in the morning will be “what will they have for lunch!”

 Tina wants to her own food show in her own food channel and is perfecting and preparing herself for the same.
 Watch out for her #BakingWithTina challenge on her blog.
 This is an upcoming event in September 2017.